 Sculpture + Intercepting the Waste Stream

-Sculpture + Intercepting the Waste Stream is a college course designed and currently in development by Project Vortex founding artist Aurora Robson.
-This course has the potential to substantially restrict the flow of plastic debris to our oceans while helping students around the world investigate and develop their own sustainable art and design practices.
-Sculpture + Intercepting the Waste Stream is an introductory sculpture course with a primary focus on transforming waste material into 3 dimensional works of art.
-The course introduces environmentally conscious techniques and processes as well as guidance in terms of professional presentation and practices.
-Group discussions and critiques, video screenings, and readings complement studio time.
-Students are asked to come to the first day of class with a sizable collection of material they have collected from any “waste stream” which they are inspired to use as a possible medium.
-The class commences with a river, stream, creek or shore clean up and culminates with a pop-up exhibit of the works created by the students at a public gallery or cultural space.
-The exhibit also functions as a silent auction/fundraiser.
-Proceeds from the sale of the students' sculptures go to continue cleaning up their local waterways.
+This college course was designed by Project Vortex founding artist Aurora Robson as an introductory sculpture course.
+Wide implementation of a course like this could substantially restrict the flow of plastic debris to our oceans while helping students around the world investigate and develop their own sustainable art and design practices.
+The focus is on transforming waste material into a 3 dimensional work of art with an emphasis on quality over quantity.
+It provides an introduction to environmentally conscious techniques, literature and processes.
+Group discussions and critiques, film screenings and readings complement studio time.
+Students are required to come to the first day of class with a sizable collection of material they have collected from any “waste stream” which they are inspired to use as a possible medium.
+The class then commences with a river, stream, creek or shore clean up and culminates with a pop-up exhibition of work created by the students at a public gallery or cultural venue.
+The exhibition functions as a silent auction/fundraiser with all proceeds from the sale of the students' sculptures continuing to clean up their local waterways.